Supporting Student Hardship

-Help students affected by the Coronavirus pandemic.
+Help students most affected by the cost of living crisis.

 - £25 could help a student with their weekly shop

 - £50 could cover an outstanding utility bill

 - £400 could help a student buy a basic laptop

 - £1,200 covers the cost of an undergraduate scholarship for one year

 Please consider making a gift today to be there for students hardest hit by the cost of living crisis.